 A big thank you to the local dignitaries, Wave Transit Board members, and local supporters for attending the Port City Trolley (PCT) unveiling event on Monday, November 25, 2019.
 The event was held in the South Front District at Trolley Stop #10 located at Greenfield St. and Second St. The new trolley vehicle, design for the revised trolley program, and permanent signage for each of the designated trolley stops were revealed during the event.
 We are excited to offer a revised downtown trolley service that meets the needs of our growing community.
 Check out images from the unveiling and 5 district ribbon cutting below.
 Click HERE for a Trolley Map and Schedule for the new Port City Trolley.

 Click on the image below to watch the video now!

 Notice of Public Meeting

-The next meeting of the Cape Fear Public Transportation Authority will be held on Thursday, December 19, 2019 at 12:00 pm in the Board Room at Forden Station, 505 Cando Street, Wilmington, NC 28405.
-An agenda will be posted here approximately one week prior to the meeting.
+The next meeting of the Cape Fear Public Transportation Authority will be held on Thursday, January 23, 2020 at 12:00 pm in the Board Room at Forden Station, 505 Cando Street, Wilmington, NC 28405.
+The meeting will include a public comment period for members of the community to address the board.